fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

 alongside the dashboards in the Sematext UI.

-By combining Fluentd and Sematext's managed Elasticsearch + Kibana we get a scalable, flexible, easy to use log search engine with a great Native Web UI.
+By combining Fluentd and Sematext's managed Elasticsearch + Kibana you get a scalable, flexible, easy to use log search engine with a great Native Web UI.
 You also get Kibana, if you want to use it.
 This provides a managed Splunk alternative, for a fraction of the cost.